Terms and Conditions

 • Rule 2: Subscribers shall not personally attack or make characterizations that question a person's motives, qualifications, or attributes.
 Abusive, profane, and threatening language is strictly prohibited.

-• Rule 4: Subscribers shall not use the Listserv for commercial purposes, including all advertising, marketing, solicitation of business, vending, attempting to sell or promote products or services.
+• Rule 4: Subscribers shall not use APA Communities to share commercial or political viewpoints, including advertising, marketing, solicitation of business, vending, attempting to sell or promote products or services, commenting or opining on political issues.

-• Rule 4.1: Avoid any posts which include advertisements for products or services, news of job listings or position openings, and direct solicitation of other subscribers to purchase products or services.
+• Rule 4.1: You may not post advertisements for products or services, news of job listings or position openings, and direct solicitation of other subscribers to purchase products or services.

-• Rule 5: Subscribers shall not forward or copy, in whole or in part, any messages or postings to others outside the Listserv.
+• Rule 5: Subscribers shall not forward or copy, in whole or in part, any messages or postings to others outside APA Communities.

-• Rule 5.1: Subscribers agree not to post to the Listserv personal correspondence that was sent outside of the Listserv without the express, written consent of every author and recipient of the correspondence being included in the post.
+• Rule 5.1: Subscribers agree not to post to APA Communities personal correspondence that was sent outside of APA Communities without the express, written consent of every author and recipient of the correspondence being included in the post.

 • Rule 6: Subscribers shall comply fully with the Health Insurance Portability and Accountability Act of 1996 (HIPAA) and applicable state and federal privacy laws.
-The Listserv is not the appropriate place to discuss individual patient cases.
+APA Communities is not the appropriate place to discuss individual patient cases.

 Etiquette

 1. Exercise common courtesy.
-The Listserv is meant to stimulate conversation, not to create contention.
-Use brevity and diplomacy in communications to be respectful of other Listserv subscribers.
+APA Communities is meant to stimulate conversation on professional topics, not to create contention.
+Use brevity and diplomacy in communications to be respectful of other APA Communities participants.

 2. Avoid off-topic posting.
-The Listserv should not be used as a personal blog.
-The Listserv is intended for distributing topic-related information that the list members as a group might benefit from sharing.
+APA Communities should not be used as a personal blog.
+APA Communities are intended for distributing topic-related information that the participants as a group might benefit from sharing.

 3. Do not include images or attachments unless necessary.

 4. Avoid "me too," "thanks for the information," and other personal replies that should be directed to specific individuals, rather than to the entire list.
-Use your e-mail application's forwarding option and type or cut and paste the e-mail address of the individual to whom you want to respond.
+Use the Reply to Individual feature to whom you want to respond.

-5. Do not collect names or email addresses to be used for contacting any participant outside the Listserv.
+5. You may not collect names or email addresses to be used for contacting any participant outside APA Communities.

 6. State concisely and clearly the specific topic of your comments in the subject line.